← Back to Home

 • Stack integrity

-Execution is handled by the Execution Engine, which has two parts:
+Execution is handled by the Execution Engine, which consists of two main components.

 Step 6: Runtime Memory Management

-During execution, JVM manages memory using runtime areas:
+During execution, the JVM manages memory using structured runtime areas:

 Hello.java